• Vivamus lobortis

 • First European Land Owner:

-1857 Prahran Parish Map (Identifying Crown Land Allotments from 1845 onwards) Map ID 83 ownership W Powell.
-See Woodlands for information on W Powell.
-Area near Beach Road.
+1857 Prahran Parish Map (Identifying Crown Land Allotments from 1845 onwards) Map ID 83 - ownership W Powell.
+See adjacent mansion Woodlands for information on W Powell.
 Blessington Gardens Marked as a Reserve. https://stkildahistory.org.au/our-collection/resources/parish

-1873 Vardy Map South Ward Sheet 5 Allottment 61 in the name of I Witney nearest next residence E Brett ( Corinella) Bundalohn site part of Woodlands subdivision after 1873 https://stkildahistory.org.au/our-collection/resources/vardy-plans
+1873 Vardy Map South Ward Sheet 5 Allottment 61 - in the name of I Witney, nearest next residence E Brett (Corinella).
+Woodlands subdivided after this map https://stkildahistory.org.au/our-collection/resources/vardy-plans

-1890's Circa 1900 MMDB Record 30 for Bundalohn St Kilda and record 347 for Bundalohn in the Dandenongs.
+1890's c1900 MMDB Record 30 for Bundalohn St Kilda, also record 347 for another Bundalohn in the Dandenongs.

 • Architects: